YingfeiHong01/DCL4Rec/README.md

 We use the recbole framework to facilitate our experiments.
-Our model is in the /recbole/model/sequential_recommender and named as dcl4rec.py.
+Our model is in the /recbole/model/sequential_recommender folder and named as dcl4rec.py.

 ## Installation